knyghtmare/Knyght_MP_Campaign/README.md

  3. Sub-Leader functionality (if main leader dies, a hero can replace her/him)

 ## Known Issues
- 1. This is a Demo release.
+ 1. This is a DEMO release.
  2. Difficulty Adjustments are not drastic
  3. Enemy Waves with modified AI might overwhelm novice skill players
  4. Death of any of the Player-controlled leaders causes defeat
  5. Enemy faction recalls are not difficulty dependent.
     --> Not sure why the `{ON_DIFFICULTY}` macro fails when used with `do=` of `[repeat]`.
     --> Only the EASY value is read and the NORMAL and HARD values are ignored.
+ 6. Competitive scenarios such as the boss-fight, abyss, survival have not been coded yet.